 Communications: The District is covered regularly by one daily newspaper, the Hamilton Journal-News, which is owned by Cox Publishing.
-Cox also publishes a weekly (Sunday) insert called "The Oxford Press" with a limited distribution mostly in the Oxford area.
 The District is also occasionally served by newspapers, radio and television stations in both Cincinnati and Dayton markets.

-Higher Education: Miami University is located in Oxford and has an enrollment of approximately 18,000 students.
+Higher Education: Miami University is located in Oxford and has an enrollment of approximately 19,000 students.